Canserbero: Vida

-Album Muerte
+Muerte

 In 2012, he released his second album, "Muerte," and the second part that completes the double album "Vida/Muerte."
 The album consists of fourteen songs written by him and is considered one of the most important albums in the history of Spanish rap.
 During that same year, he performed several concerts in Colombia, Mexico, and Venezuela.
 The following year, he released an album called "Apa y Can" with rapper Apache.
 The album includes songs like "Ready" and "Stop," a song that strongly criticizes Venezuelan police officers.
-From 2013 to 2014, he performed in various concerts in Latin American countries, including Chile and Argentina, as well as in Spain.
-In 2013, he participated as a vocalist in the song "Ella" by Mala Rodríguez, for the album "Bruja".
-Canserbero had several musical projects planned for 2015 and anticipated concerts in Latin American countries such as Panama.

-Albums
+Other projects

-In 2010, Canserbero released his debut solo studio album, "Vida" which was recorded and edited in Caracas.
-It received great acclaim and won him the Best Hip Hop Artist award at the Dixtorxión Awards.
-In 2012, he released his second album, "Muerte," which completes the double album "Vida/Muerte."
-It is considered one of the most important albums in the history of Spanish rap.
-In 2013, he collaborated with Mala Rodríguez on the song "Ella" for her album "Bruja".
-Canserbero had several musical projects planned for 2015, including concerts in Panama and other Latin American countries.
+In 2013, he collaborated with Mala Rodríguez as a vocalist on the song "Ella" for her album "Bruja".
+From 2013 to 2014, he performed in various concerts in Latin American countries, including Chile and Argentina, as well as in Spain, while he had several musical projects planned for 2015, including concerts in Panama and other Latin American countries.

 Personal life

 Activism

 In 2013, on the International Day of Non-Violence, he participated in the non-profit organization "24-0", which is based on respect for life and zero violent deaths.
 "How could I not join this noble cause, because as the musician César López says: even if you think differently, people are never killed," said Canserbero.